Ed-Chris/Stock_Predictor/README.md

 This project aims to develop a stock prediction application using deep learning Long-Short Term Memory (LSTM) modeling.
 The primary objective is to assist traders and investors in predicting stock prices and enhancing their returns by providing a user-friendly, dynamic front-end website with real-time stock price predictions.

 ## Table of Contents
--Introduction
+-Introduction.
--Objective
+-Objective.
--Features
+-Features.
--Technologies Used
+-Technologies Used.
--Data Pipeline
+-Data Pipeline.
--Machine Learning Model
+-Machine Learning Model.
--Limitations and Future Work
+-Limitations and Future Work.
--How to Run the Project
+-How to Run the Project.
--Contributors
+-Contributors.
--References
+-References.

 ## Introduction
 Financial literacy and investments in the stock market are crucial for building long-term wealth.
 This project focuses on creating a tool that simplifies stock trading decisions using machine learning to predict stock prices, thus helping investors and traders optimize their returns.